 Prerequisites

-For this blog, I have created a users table with email as a primary key.
-In this blog, You can learn how to create a DynamoDB table using AWS CDK.
+For this blog, I have created a `users` table with email as a primary key.
+You can learn about how to create a DynamoDB table using AWS CDK in this blog.
 You will also need to attach permission for this table to your IAM user.
-You can learn about IAM users and permissions to create an IAM user and attach a policy to this blog.
+You can learn about IAM users and permissions in how to create an IAM user and attach a policy to this blog.

 Update Item Attribute in DynamoDB Table